 Postgraduate Research Excellence Awards

-Victoria University of Wellington established the Postgraduate Research Excellence Awards in 2009 which recognise research by VUW postgraduate students that:
+Victoria University of Wellington established the Postgraduate Research Excellence Awards in 2009.
+The awards recognise research by VUW postgraduate students that:

 Displays academic rigour, excellence, originality, and/or creativity;